milchundzucker/docker-php/README.md

 * modified SSH client config to accept every host key for `*.milchundzucker.de`

 ## Gotchas
-* 7.2 does not come with xdebug, since it's not yet compatible (xdebug 2.6.0 will be)
+* 7.2 does come with a pre-final version of xdebug
-* 5.6 comes with old sodium (1.0.x) PECL extension which differs from 2.x significantly
+* 5.4 & 5.6 come with old sodium (1.0.x) PECL extension which differs from 2.x significantly
+* 5.4 comes with outdated xdebug 2.2.7, since it's end of life